nlsfung/MMINT_Examples/CDSliceTestSuite/README.txt

 T117 Model: Single class (Class A) with single association (assocA2B)
      Crit:  Association assocA2B
-     Slice: Association assocA2B and slice of its associated classes
+     Slice: Association assocA2B and slice of its source class

 T118 Model: Single class (Class A) with single dependency (dependA)
      Crit:  Dependency dependA
-     Slice: Dependency dependA and slice of its associated classes
+     Slice: Dependency dependA and slice of its depender class

 T119 Model: Single class (Class A) with nested class (Class Nested)
      Crit:  Class Nested
-     Slice: Class Nested
+     Slice: Class Nested and slice of the class its nested in.

 T120 Model: Single class (Class A) with sub-class (Class SubA)
      Crit:  Class SubA